Sheikhsoft/InternetGuard/FAQ.md

 Disabled applications and applications without internet permission are shown dimmed.

 <a name="FAQ17"></a>
-**(17) Why is NetGuard using so much memory?**
+**(17) Why is InternetGuard using so much memory?**

 It isn't.
-NetGuard doesn't allocate any memory, except a little for displaying the user interface elements and for buffering traffic.
+InternetGuard doesn't allocate any memory, except a little for displaying the user interface elements and for buffering traffic.
 It appears, on some Android variants, that the Google Play™ store app connection uses almost 150 MB.
-It is needed for in-app donations, and is incorrectly attributed to NetGuard instead to the Google Play™ store app.
+It is needed for in-app donations, and is incorrectly attributed to InternetGuard instead to the Google Play™ store app.

 <a name="FAQ18"></a>
-**(18) Why can't I find NetGuard in the Google Play™ store app?**
+**(18) Why can't I find InternetGuard in the Google Play™ store app?**

-NetGuard requires at least Android 5.1, so it is not available in the Google Play™ store app on devices running prior Android versions.
+InternetGuard requires at least Android 5.1, so it is not available in the Google Play™ store app on devices running prior Android versions.

 <a name="FAQ19"></a>
 **(19) Why does application XYZ still have internet access?**